m-hassantahir/m-hassantahir.github.io/project1.md

 permalink: /project1
 ---

-# Sales Tracking Dashboard for Compsee Ecommerce using Microsoft Power BI
+# <a href="https://github.com/m-hassantahir/Sales-Data-Analysis"> Sales Tracking Dashboard for Compsee Ecommerce using Microsoft Power BI</a>

 1. Importing the Compsee Ecommerce Data